eclipse/upm/README.md

 enumerable sensors for example may provide much clever instanciation.
 Displays may also create more complex structures in order to interface with them.

-For more information on maa, see the maa README
+For more information on maa, see the maa documentation